Sensex, Nifty fall for 3rd day on selling in oil, banking & IT shares | Headlines

 The US markets had ended lower on Tuesday.

-Meanwhile, the international oil benchmark Brent crude climbed 1 percent to USD 100.5 per barrel.
+Meanwhile, international oil benchmark Brent crude climbed 1 per cent to USD 100.5 per barrel.

 Foreign institutional investors remained net sellers on Tuesday as they offloaded shares worth Rs 1,565.68 crore, according to exchange data.